fatih/subvim/README.md

 vim-awesome also has some very nice shortcuts, that gives you the same experience as using SublimeText.
 These shortcuts are not interfering with any of default vim shortcuts.
-You just install vim-awesome and then modifiy it for your own needs (like adding custom plugins)
+You just install vim-awesome and then modifiy it for your own needs (adding your own custom settings)

 ## Improvements (TODO)